blosavio/thingy/README.md

         having <code>appli</code> sprinkled throughout kinda destroys that illusion.
       </p>
       <p>
-        Regular Clojure vectors <em>can</em> act as functions when at the head of an S-expression.
+        Regular Clojure vectors have the capability to act as functions when at the head of an S-expression.
       </p>
       <pre><code>([97 98 99] 1) ;; =&gt; 98</code></pre>
       <p>